Ash530888/Mentor-Matching-Algo/README.md

 Instructions:
 - Name mentee data and mentor data spreadsheets Mentee_Data.xlsx, Mentor_Data.xlsx respectively
-- Make sure that spreadsheets are in the folder MM_Algo folder
+- Make sure that spreadsheets are in the MM_Algo folder
-- Double click MM_ALGO executable file inside MM_Algo folder to run algorithm
+- Double click MM_ALGO (MM_Algo.exe) executable file inside MM_Algo folder to run algorithm
 - Progress update messages are printed out on pup-up window
 - NOTE: Very early, beta version so need to manually check decisions made by algo (DO NOT TRUST BLINDLY) - it indicates in output why no match found if that's the case, and if match found outputs why they were matched